lowbudgetlcs/dennys/README.md

 * `make migrations` - Generates valid sql files in ./build/resources/migrations for initializing local postgres database.
 This command must be run each time a schema change occurs.
 * `make build` and `make rebuild` - Builds an application image from source. `rebuild` will delete old images.
 * `make run` - Runs docker-compose up on the application and its dependencies.
-* `make run-dev` - Same as `make run`, but with a pgadmin instance.
+* `make dev` - Same as `make run`, but with a pgadmin instance.
 * `make test` - Runs tests locally.
 Does not use Docker.
 * `make debug-build` - Runs a build with plaintext output.
 This is useful to debug build-time failures.
 * `make stop` - Stops all containers, and removes them.
 It is a good habit to run this after ctrl-C-ing `make run`.
-* `make drop-db` - Deletes the pgdata volume.
+* `make drop` - Deletes the pgdata volume.
 Do this to re-run the initialization scripts, usually after a schema change.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>